openintegrationhub/soap-component/README.md

 * Only self-containing wsdls are supported now.
 * WS-Security header isn`t supported.
-* WS-Addressing osn`t supported now.
+* WS-Addressing isn`t supported now.
 * There is no ability to set values in SOAP headers.
 * The WSDL and associated schemas must be accessible via a publicly accessible URL.
 File upload of the WSDL and/or XSD schemas is not supported.
 * Component doesn't support multipart in SOAP request element.
 Only first part of request element will be processed.